bablukpik/website-layouts/flex/FLEX.md

 }
 ```

 * The `layout2.html` template renders `header, body, and footer` elements.
 But we include the `body` element as a flexible layout.
-I'd recommend using this layout as this is much simpler.
+I'd recommend using this variation as this is much simpler.

 Here is the CSS snippet for making this layout: